-3 = consistent with professional practice 2 = proficient 1 = needs additional improvement n/a = not applicable at this level The student demonstrates familiarity with the Massachusetts Curriculum Frameworks and their use in the advising responsibilities of being a school counselor.
-3 1 2 (circle one) n/a The student is able to understand and interpret the Massachusetts Comprehensive Assessment System (MCAS) and other academic test results to students, teachers and parents.
+3 = consistent with professional practice

+2 = proficient

+1 = needs additional improvement

+n/a = not applicable at this level

+The student demonstrates familiarity with the Massachusetts Curriculum Frameworks and their use in advising and supporting students they are working with.

+The student is able to utilize and disseminate results from academic, career, and college assessments for advising and supporting students they are working with.

+The student demonstrates knowledge of the psychology of learning (cognitive, social, physical, mental illness, and emotional development).

+3 1 (circle one) The student demonstrates an understanding of the diagnosis and treatment of learning and behavioral disorders.